 - 8 slices kamaboko or narutomaki fish cakes

-- Turn down the heat to low and steam for about 10-15 minutes, or until done.
+Turn down the heat to low and steam for about 10 to 15 minutes more, or until done.

-- Poke a bamboo stick in the chawanmushi and if clear soup comes out, it's done.
+Poke a bamboo skewer in the chawanmushi and if clear soup comes out, it's done.

 Use ramekins or other small bowls and cover with aluminum foil if you don't have a small cup with a lid.